-- The battery is charged. - The operating temperature is within the acceptable range.
-Refer to "Operating environment" on page
+- The batteries are charged. - The operating temperature is within the acceptable range.
+Refer to "Operating environment" on page 14.

-If the battery is charged and the temperature is within range, have the computer serviced.
+If the batteries are charged and the temperature is within range, have the computer serviced.

 Problem: A critical low-battery error occurs, and the computer immediately turns off.